Poale Zion: Palestine

 A conference in the name of the Jewish Social-Democratic Workers' Party in the Land of Israel was held in Jaffa between 4–6 October 1906.
 It was organised by Israel Shochat who over the previous two years had organised an underground group of around 25 Poale Zion followers.
 About 60 people attended the conference and it was chaired by newly arrived David Ben Gurion.

 As a result the following January they produced The Ramleh Program, a Hebrew version of the Communist Manifesto with the added declaration: 'the party aspires to political independence of the Jewish People in this country."
 After much debate they agreed that there should be segregation of Jewish and Arab economies.
 It was also agreed that all Poale Zion business should be conducted in Hebrew, though this was not the larger group's policy which held that proceedings should be in Yiddish or Ladino depending on the community.
-Hebrew was seen as the language of the bourgeoisie At the time there were 550 active pioneers, Jews working on the land, in the country.
+Hebrew was seen as the language of the bourgeoisie.
+At the time there were 550 active pioneers, Jews working on the land, in the country.
+In 1910–1911, it was decided that the organisation's journal would be published in Hebrew instead of Yiddish; it was named Achdut (he: אַחְדוּת achdut), meaning unity.

 In Ottoman Palestine, Poale Zion founded the Hashomer guard organization that guarded settlements of the Yishuv, and took up the ideology of "conquest of labor" (Kibbush Ha'avoda) and "Hebrew labor" (Avoda Ivrit).
 The first formal congress of the "Jewish Social Democratic Workers' Party in the Land of Israel–Poalei Tziyon" was held in early 1907.
 Poale Zion set up employment offices, kitchens and health services for members.
 These eventually evolved into the institutions of Labor Zionism in Israel.